cattleherd/leetcode_75/README.md

 ---

----

 # `Dynamic Programming`

 Dynamic Programming (DP) is a powerful problem-solving technique used in computer science for optimization problems.
 The core idea is to break down a complex problem into simpler, overlapping subproblems.
 You solve each subproblem just once, store its solution, and then use these stored solutions to solve the larger problem.

 It's different from simple recursion because it avoids re-calculating the same work over and over.
 It's different from a "greedy" approach because it considers the overall best path, not just the best immediate choice.
-House Robber is a classic introduction because the state (`max money up to this house`) and the choices (`rob` or `don't rob`) are very clear.

----

----

-# `Dynamic Programming`

-Dynamic Programming (DP) is less of a specific algorithm and more of a powerful problem-solving technique.
-It's an approach to solving complex problems by breaking them down into a collection of simpler, overlapping subproblems.

-Think of it as being smart about solving a huge puzzle by first solving the smaller pieces and then using those solved pieces to build up to the final solution.
-The key is that you **solve each small piece only once** and **remember the answer**, so you never have to waste time re-calculating it.
 This method is especially useful for optimization problems (like finding the maximum or minimum value) or counting problems (finding the number of ways to do something).

-### The Core Principles

-For a problem to be solvable with Dynamic Programming, it typically has two key characteristics:

 #### 1. Optimal Substructure
 This means that the optimal solution to the main problem can be constructed from the optimal solutions of its subproblems.

-*   **Your "House Robber" Example:** The maximum money you can rob from 5 houses (`dp[4]`) depends directly on the optimal solutions for robbing the first 4 houses (`dp[3]`) and the first 3 houses (`dp[2]`).
-You built the final answer by progressively finding the best answer at each step.

 #### 2. Overlapping Subproblems
 This means that a simple recursive solution would end up solving the exact same subproblem multiple times.
 DP avoids this by storing the results.
 This storage is often called **memoization** (top-down approach) or **tabulation** (bottom-up approach).

-*   **The "House Robber" Example:** A naive recursive `rob(i)` would call `rob(i-1)` and `rob(i-2)`.
-Then, the `rob(i-1)` call would *also* call `rob(i-2)`, doing the same work twice.

-### When to Think "Dynamic Programming"?
+### When should we think "Dynamic Programming"?

 Look for problems that have these clues:
 - The problem asks for a **maximum/minimum** value, the **number of ways** to do something, or if something is **possible**.